Iron ore rangebound as traders exercise caution following price rally

-BEIJING, Nov 6 (Reuters) - Iron ore moved up marginally on Monday as upward momentum aided by healthy fundamentals was partly offset by fears of possible government supervision in top consumer China following the recent price rally and narrowing steel margins.
+BEIJING, Nov 6 (Reuters) - Iron ore prices were little changed on Monday as gains aided by healthy fundamentals and stimulus were partly offset by fears of possible government supervision in top consumer China following the recent price rally and narrowing steel margins.

-Prices of the key steelmaking ingredient had found support from Beijing's rolling out more stimulus to shore up its economy.
+Prices of the key steelmaking ingredient have found support from Beijing's rolling out more stimulus to shore up its economy.

 China will accelerate the issuance and use of government bonds, state-run news agency Xinhua reported on Sunday, citing an interview with new finance minister Lan Foan.